-God is creating children, not building machines
+God is creating children with free will, not building machines

 The phrase “free will” means that we were created with minds with which we independently think, analyze, draw conclusions and make choices.

-That Godlike quality of reasoning and decision-making is part of what is meant in Genesis 1:26-27: “Then God said, ‘Let Us make man in Our image, according to Our likeness; let them have dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth.’
+That godlike quality of reasoning and decision making is part of what is meant in Genesis 1:26-27: “Then God said, ‘Let Us make man in Our image, according to Our likeness; let them have dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth.’
 So God created man in His own image; in the image of God He created him; male and female He created them.”